Categories > Books > Harry Potter > A Horcrux’s Fate

 Hermione swallowed again, hard.
 Her voice was hoarse when it came.

 “It means…” She paused, gathering herself.
-“If we try to fix Harry’s soul, and we fail, the magic might not just reject him.
-It might reject us.
-Destroy us.
-As though, in attempting it, we’d been marked.
+“If we try to fix Harry’s soul, and we fail, the magic might not only reject him but also destroy us.
+As though in attempting it, we’d been marked.
 Broken.
 Just like the one we tried to save.”

 Ron swallowed hard.
-“So we help him, and we could die.
-We don’t help him, and he dies anyway.”
+“So we either help Harry, and we could die, or we don’t help him, and he dies anyway.”
 His voice shook.
 “Brilliant.”

-Ginny looked down at the book, lips pressed into a hard, thin line.
+Ginny looked down at the page, lips pressed into a firm, thin line.
 Even Slughorn sat back in his chair, the weight of the words pressing heavily on his chest, his eyes clouded with the knowledge of what they were truly facing.

 No one needed to say out loud how frightening it was.

-And in that moment, all of them understood that whatever came next would not only decide Harry’s fate.
+And in that moment, all of them understood that whatever came afterward would not only decide Harry’s fate.

-It could end with all of them paying the price to try to save him.
+It could end with all of them paying the price to save him.

 Upstairs, Harry turned in his sleep.
 He did not know that the next fight had already started.

 Harry blinked into the grey, grim light.
 A sharp, splintering pain lanced behind his eyes the moment he stirred.
 He squeezed them shut again quickly, as if that might hold the agony at bay.
-The pain shot through his head so sharply it made his stomach twist.
-Every breath caught in his throat.
+The ache shot through his head so sharply it made his stomach twist.
+Each breath caught in his throat.
 It was dry and jagged.

-He lay there a long moment, motionless except for the trembling in his hands.
-The sheets tangled around his legs were soaked with cold sweat.
-His body felt leaden, but not in the usual way tiredness felt.
+He lay there for a long while, motionless except for the trembling in his hands.
+Cold sweat had soaked the sheets that tangled around his legs.
+His body seemed leaden, but not in the usual way tiredness felt.
 This was different.
-It felt like every part of him was strained and close to giving out.
+It was like every part of him was strained and close to giving out.

 It took more effort than it should have just to reach for his glasses on the bedside table.
-His fingers fumbled uselessly, knocking them once, twice, before managing to get a grip.
+His fingers fumbled uselessly, knocking them once, twice, before getting a grip.
 He slid them onto his face with shaking hands.
 The room tilted violently.
 His stomach lurched.

 Every muscle protested as he swung his legs over the side of the bed.
 It felt like hauling something far too heavy using nothing but willpower.
 When his feet finally hit the floorboards, he had to brace against the mattress to stop himself from falling.